 How do dynamic electricity tariffs work?

-Dynamic electricity tariffs are coming to Ireland in 2026.
+Dynamic electricity tariffs are now available in Ireland.
 Find out how they work, how they compare to standard plans, and whether you could save with real-time pricing.

 What are dynamic electricity tariffs?